 Definition: Fees earned is a revenue account that appears in the revenue section at the top of the income statement.
 It contains the fee revenue earned during a reporting period.
-The amount reported as fees earned would be the amount of cash received from customers during the reporting period, if the reporting entity is operating on the cash basis of accounting.
-Alternatively, the account contains the amount of fees actually earned during the reporting period, irrespective of the amount of cash received from customers, if the reporting entity is operating on the accrual basis of accounting.
+The amount reported as fees earned would be the amount of cash received from customers during the reporting period, if the reporting entity is operating under the cash basis of accounting.
+Alternatively, the account contains the amount of fees actually earned during the reporting period, irrespective of the amount of cash received from customers, if the reporting entity is operating under the accrual basis of accounting.

 Fees earned is similar to services rendered, since both concepts usually center on the provision of labor-based services.